This is a town garden

 The north-facing back garden, 12m X 7m is paved with old stock bricks which are very hard to keep even remotely clean.
 There’s fencing on three sides, an old apple tree and magnolia, and a backdrop of tall trees from the woods.
 The beds at the back are at least 2m deep all round.

 We don’t have a greenhouse, cold frame, lawn, potting shed, or vegetables or fruit.
+There’s also nowhere hide anything so no tucking empty pots or bits and bobs around a corner out of sight.
+There aren’t any corners out of sight!

 We do have a shed full of stuff, a small pond, lots of pots, lots of places to sit, a dining table, birdbaths, bird feeders and two compost bins.
 Our wildlife includes amphibians, birds, insects, mice, rats, squirrels, foxes and rare sightings of a hedgehog.
-Slugs and snails are tolerated..
+Slugs and snails are tolerated.

 In future blogs I plan to write about slugs, tree thinning, marvellous compost, and other fascinating subjects.
+If you would like my monthly blogs to come into your inbox, please leave your email in the box above.